 However you can rise above all this hubbub and get a birds-eye view as the city stirs.
 Quite literally!
 A hot air balloon ride above all this man-made energy and momentum is almost an ironic experience as you float serenely as a mere spectator to the show.
 Mother nature and the prevailing winds decide which path you will take and that oldest of power-sources – flame – dictates your altitude.

-Melbourne unfurls slowly beneath you as a magnificent patchwork of buildings, parklands, beaches and roadways.
+Your 24 hours in Melbourne unfurls beneath you as a magnificent patchwork of buildings, parklands, beaches and roadways gliding slowly by.
 It is spectacular and seldom-seen in equal measure.
 Very few have ever seen this unique view of Melbourne.
 It is a little like being the narrator to a storybook as you oversee the world beneath you.

 Sure this is a ‘splurge’ but it’s a truly compelling, invigorating and memorable way to start your 24 hours in Melbourne!